Program Goals & Outcomes

 - Graduates demonstrate integrity, compassion, legal compliance, and equitable and culturally responsive care for all patients.

-- Graduates perform comprehensive AHM and biomedical assessment, formulate diagnoses, develop evidence-informed treatment plans, administer CNT-safe care, and facilitate appropriate referrals.
+- Graduates perform comprehensive AHM and biomedical assessment, formulate diagnoses, develop evidence-informed treatment plans integrating acupuncture and herbal medicine, administer CNT-safe care, and facilitate appropriate referrals.

-- Graduates integrate AHM theory and biomedical science in clinical reasoning and critically appraise classical and contemporary sources.
+- Graduates integrate AHM theory and biomedical science in clinical reasoning, critically appraise classical and contemporary sources, and demonstrate herbal materia medica and herb-drug interaction competency.

 - Graduates communicate effectively across modalities, translate AHM reasoning into biomedical terminology, and employ trauma-informed and culturally intelligent strategies.